Children Diagnosed With Cancer: Returning to School

-A child who has had cancer may have physical changes, such as short-term weight loss or gain, hair loss, skin color changes, and pain.
+A child who has had cancer may have physical changes, such as short-term weight loss or gain, hair loss, and skin color changes.
 This may affect how other children see them and interact with them.
 A child who feels alone and different is more likely to have problems at school.
-Some of this may be avoided or minimized if the child is prepared and has support from school staff.
+Some of this may be avoided or minimized if the child is prepared and has the support of school staff.

 If your child has a learning problem